Legal Representation For Contractor & Builder Disputes

 Limits to Contractors Recovering Money In Favor of the Property Owner

-If the contractor violated HICPA — and therefore cannot expect to get paid the entire price of the contract — the law spares the homeowner from paying the contractor’s premium-cost, over-charges, or arbitrary “administrative fees” or “cost plus” charges.
+If the contractor violated HICPA—and therefore cannot expect to get paid the entire contract price—the law spares the homeowner from paying the contractor’s premium costs, overcharges, or arbitrary “administrative fees” or “cost plus” charges.

-Moreover, when he attempts to sue the property owner for only the “value” services rendered, the homeowner my challenge the quality or scope of work performed.
+Moreover, when the contractor attempts to sue the property owner for only the “value” of services rendered, the homeowner may challenge the quality or scope of work performed.
 This can make it even more difficult for the contractor to recover money for the job.

-However, even if the contractor failed to comply with HICPA, he can still take a lien against the property.
-That said, the lien would equal the value of services rendered, not for the contract price.
+However, even if the contractor failed to comply with HICPA, he can still place a lien against the property.
+That said, the lien would equal the value of services rendered, not the contract price.

 What is HICPA’s Effect on Mechanic’s Liens?